xinkunwang111/ProMISe/README.md

 2. `APM_IPS_resnet`: Use resnet34 as APM, and use IPS block
 3. `IPS_GT`:Use GT points as prompt, and use IPS block

-You can load the pre-trained model's checkpoint into `args.check_point_path`.
+You can load the pre-trained model's checkpoint into `check_point_path`.

 ## 3.4 Evaluation
 Please use eval_ProMISe.sh